-This guide is everything I wish someone had told me before that first interview.
-Not just a list of questions—there are plenty of those online—but a complete roadmap for understanding how frontend interviews work and how to demonstrate that you're the developer they need.
+This guide covers everything from JavaScript fundamentals to framework-specific patterns, giving you a complete roadmap for understanding how frontend interviews work and how to demonstrate that you're the developer they need.

 Technical competence - Can you write working code?
 Do you understand the fundamentals?
 This is table stakes.